aquinjay/dotfiles/private_dot_config/nvim/README.md

 # Explanation of NVIM File Structure

 **Init.lua** is the entry point for NVIM and runs everything specified on startup.
-Will only ever run "require" commands.
+Will only ever run "require" and "spec" commands.
+I defined "spec" as a function that installs

 **Lua** directory is where all referenced lua files are stored to create better seperation and organization.
 There is a nested directory for additional specification of type of configuration file.
 This seperation is mainly to prevent collisions between some of the further nested lua files but can also be a way to let the user know what this configuration is for.

-**Plugin** is where the package manager 'packer' stores plugin data to manage and compile the plugins.
+**Plugin** is where the package manager 'lazy' stores plugin data to manage and compile the plugins.
 This file can be deleted but will respawn when neovim is ran again.

 **README.md** is this file.